SLiV9/penne/README.md

 A brief overview of the more unique language features of Penne:

-### `goto` and `loop`
+### Scoped goto statements

 In Penne, `goto` is a local forward-only jump.
-This is achieved by giving labels a reverse scope: similar to how variables cannot be referenced before they are declared, labels cannot be jumped to _after_ they are declared.
+This is achieved by giving labels a reverse scope: similar to how variables cannot be referenced before they are declared, labels cannot be jumped to after they are declared.

 ```
 fn foo() -> i32
 {
 	var x = 0;
 	goto end;
-	x = 10; // this line is not executed
+	x = 10; // This line is not executed.
 	end:
 	x = x + 1;
 	return: x
 }
 ```

-This function returns 1, not 11.
+### Scoped loop statements

-The only way to jump back is with the `loop` block:
+The only way to jump back is with the `loop` statement.

 ```
 fn foo() -> i32